Contents

 Who Should Use Prayer Grip Putting?

-The prayer grip is for golfers that struggle to keep their arms and hands stable during the putting stroke.
-Do you find that sometimes your right hand gets too active in your putting stroke, and you almost seem to flip the ball up in the air?
+The prayer grip is for golfers who struggle to keep their arms and hands stable during the putting stroke.
+Do you find that sometimes your right-hand gets too active in your putting stroke, and you almost seem to flip the ball up in the air?

 If you have tried the cross-handed grip or left hand low and feel like it still doesn’t alleviate grip pressure, the prayer grip is a great solution.
 I like that it has several variations, so you can almost always find something that works for your needs.